 During the week I’m a great dieter, I would go as far to say that I am extremely committed and dedicated to my health and fitness goals.
 Getting in shape is important to me, for as long as I can remember I’ve always wanted to lose weight.
 My weight drives the person that I am and I’m tired of that and know that I need to do this for myself.
 If I’m having a ‘fat day’ my mood is geared towards feeling complete inadequacy and hopelessness, sometimes this will even result in a binge and deviation from my plan.
-During the week I find though that I am really good at palming this off and keeping focused, I stick to my diet, come the weekend I just can’t control myself or make terrible choices that I wouldn’t make during the week.
+During the week I find though that I am really good at palming this off and keeping focused, I stick to my diet.
+Come the weekend, I just can’t control myself or make terrible choices that I wouldn’t make during the week.
 I’m either thrown by social events or just prone to emotionally resort to food and indulge like I’ve been deprived all week!
 I just wish there was a diet that would fix this…

-Let’s face it, we all enjoy indulging a little here and there and enjoy things like having a meal out with friends, family, or your partner as well as a relaxing beverage.
+Let’s face it, we all love indulging a little here and there and enjoy things like having a meal out with friends, family, or your partner as well as a relaxing beverage.
 There's no need to isolate yourself, become anxious about the weekends or turn an out of routine circumstance into an eating or drinking spree.
 With a few tips it is possible to comfortably incorporate the weekend and the food it entails within your goals without hindering progress.

 Our Equalution client's transformation so far achieved through independently selecting foods of her choice meeting our strategised macronutrient and micronutrient intake requirements set on a weekly basis according to her progress and goals.
-She has been able to enjoy social events over the weekend with the inclusion of alcoholic beverages without hindering her progress.
+She has been able to enjoy social events over the weekend with the inclusion of alcoholic beverages without hindering her progress.Here are our tips:

-So what's the solution?
+So, what's the solution?
 Break the mentality that results can only be attained through clean eating and allowance of only one weekly cheat meal.
 It's a hit and miss approach and the concept doesn't align with the science of the body and how fat loss works.
 The body doesn't recognise food as good or bad, it's not discriminatory in how it utilises food and instead recognises it for its macronutrient value - for its protein, carbs and fat.

-- Save a caloric allowance - Eat lesser during the day to save ample calories for an unrestricted social event
+- Save a caloric allowance - eat lesser during the day to save ample calories for an unrestricted social event

 - Keep the macronutrient you know will likely lack high during the day (e.g if you’re consuming alcohol - carbs - you’ll have to focus on protein)

-- Order appetisers - Control portions and calories by ordering appetisers as a meal.
+- Order appetisers - control portions and calories by ordering appetisers as a meal.

-10. Don’t throw in the towelThe key is to just plan ahead, use moderation, eat mindfully and consciously, enjoy yourself, and don’t fall victim to scrapping days and writing them off as a blow out.
-Pretty simple equation.
-The reason why most can’t attain consistency is because of the restrictive method during the week putting them in a vulnerable position on the weekend, they aren’t on an effective plan for them or science based for attainment of results or lack of planning and commitment.
+Don’t throw in the towelThe key is to just plan ahead, use moderation, eat mindfully and consciously, enjoy yourself, and don’t fall victim to scrapping days and writing them off as a blowout.
+The reason why most can’t attain consistency is because of the restrictive method during the week, putting them in a vulnerable position on the weekend.
+They aren’t on an effective plan for them or science-based for attainment of results or lack of planning and commitment.

 How can a professional help?